rjoleary/cs452-kernel/README.md

 ## Overview

-This program implements non-preemptive multitasking for the ARM 920T CPU.
+This program implements multitasking for the ARM 920T CPU.
 Tasks may be created, run and exited from.
-Tasks must yield occasionally to allow other task of the same priority to execute.
+Tasks may await a timer event which periodically fires every 10ms.
 Additionally, a constant time scheduler is implemented with support for up to 32 distinct priorities.
-Example tasks have been included to demonstrate these functionalities.
+Example tasks have been included to demonstrate the functionality of the clock (see the demo section).

-In addition to the features from the previous kernel, support for inter-task communication (ITC) has been added.
-A demo application which plays rock-paper-scissors has been included to demonstrate this functionality.

-Furthermore, the kernel supports compiler optimizations (`-O2` and `-flto`) and memory caches.
-Profiles for the context switch has been included in this readme.

 ## Download Path